elchs/LetoDBf/Readme.txt

     hbmk2 your_application ../letodb.hbc

  For first testing purpose it is recommended to let the server executable remain in the "bin" directory of your LetoDBf package.
+The following will just copy the executable and letodb.ini to another place, you may know a better place for them and do that manually.
  To install LetoDBf server into your OS system search paths:
  -- Linux with Harbour 'installed':
                         sudo hbmk2 letodbaddon.hbp